Author of several books published by the trade between 1979-2006.

 Note that when you use my editing services, you also gain from my extensive research and layman's understanding of copyright and trademark laws and other legal issues that could get you into legal or financial trouble.
 (These are topics I've discussed at length in my various home-business books and periodicals.)

-Second Editing Go-Round.
-As you work through the edited manuscript, you may need to rewrite some sections I've pointed out, or you may decide to add bits of additional content here and there that needs to be edited.
-I may have asked you to double-check your source material, or provide additional information so I can complete the editing of a particular section of text.
-And you may wish to write a few comments of your own about changes I've suggested.
+As you work through the edited manuscript in the first editing go-round, you may need to rewrite some sections I've pointed out, or you may decide to add or delete other content.
+I may have asked you to double-check your source material or provide additional information so I can complete the editing of a particular section of text.
+And you may wish to write a few comments of your own about changes I've suggested or challenge one of my editing changes.

 Email and Phone Support